muratk3n/thirdwave/en/README.md

 I'm all into that contra jive too, but this one is little out of whack.

-"[Aero] lift is generated due to Coanda effect, not pressure differential"
+"[Aero] lift is generated due to Coanda effect, not pressure differential as a consequence of Bernoulli's Theorem"

 ---